-A Binding Financial Agreement or BFA is a private written agreement that details how a couple will divide their assets and liabilities following the breakdown of a relationship.
+A Binding Financial Agreement or BFA (sometimes referred to colloquially as a prenup) is a private written agreement that details how a couple will divide their assets and liabilities following the breakdown of a relationship.
 For the BFA to be legally binding, each party must obtain independent legal advice before they sign.
 A BFA does not cover parenting arrangements or child support.

 Why should I consider getting a binding financial agreement?

 - You have been through a previous separation or dispute about financial issues and do not wish to repeat the experience.

 - You have worked hard to accumulate your assets and you do not want to put them at risk if your relationship breaks down.